omkarfand77/Power_Plant_Turbine_Energy_Prediction/README.md

 4. energy_production
 5. amb_pressure

-This is multilinear regression project where prediction is `energy_prediction` which is Dependant feature in this case.

 ## ***Exploratory Data Analysis***

+Performed data exploeartion of features available in energy dataset. check for data set shape, null/NaN values, plotted paiplot for checking corelation of features.
+Also Plotted boxplot of each feature for outliers deltection. for showing relationship between Dependent i.e. energy prediction and rest of features plotted individually on regression plot.

 ## ***Feature Engineering and Feature Selection***

+PCA is used for reduce dimensionality reduction of data set to overcome overfitting and underfitting.
+Here scaling of data is important beacause units of all features are different and also to fit a standard normal distribution.
-The features are classified into Dependant and Independant feature
+The features are classified into Dependant and Independant features. `energy_prediction` is Dependant feature in this and Independant features are `Temperature`, `r_humidity`, `exhaust_vacuum`, `amb_pressure`

 ### ***Train test split***

-Dependant and Independant data partioned into train test set for model evaluation purpose
+Dependant and Independant data partioned into train test set with test size of 20%. for ease of model evaluation purpose.

-### ***Scalling of Data***

 ## ***Model Building***

-By using sklearn Linear Regression Model is build For making predictions.

-## ***Model validation***
+Hence objective is to get an specific value as prediction, accordance to supervised regression analysis by using Linear Regression, Ensemble technique Random Forest regressor, Decision tree regressor, Ridge & Lasso Regression Models are build For making predictions.

 ## ***Model Evaluation***

+Model is evaluated on basis of cost function `Mean absolute`, `coeficient of determination` (R2 Score).

+## ***Model Selection***

+Among all models build in model building on basis of model evaluation coeficient of determination is 0.96 there fore Random Forest regressor model is selected for making real time predictions.

 ## ***Deployment*** [app_link](https://gas-steam-turbine-energy-prediction.streamlit.app/)

-By using Streamlit Framework we deploythe model on deveopment server
+Using Streamlit Framework model is deployed for real time application.